 Today more than at any other time people are seeking safe, natural, but effective treatments for their problems, and hypnosis is a natural response of the mind and body that can be induced deliberately.

 Hypnotherapy uses hypnosis to help provide therapeutic benefits.
 It is typically used in the treatment of emotional and psychological disorders, unwanted habits and undesirable feelings.
 Any time someone becomes totally absorbed in something like watching a film, reading a good book or simply day dreaming, they have slipped into a natural state of hypnosis.

 Hypnosis helps the client reach a trance like state in a relaxed manner, in order that the unconscious mind may be accessed – and the term hypnosis is used to describe this mental state, which is deliberately induced by the trained hypnotherapist.

 In hypnotherapy, the client is guided safely and gently into hypnosis by the hypnotherapist purely to unlock and release potential therapeutic benefits available through accessing their own unconscious mind.
 The trained hypnotherapist will always do this in a professional manner ensuring the client remains aware, in total control and has complete memory recall.
 Trance is another term that has become synonymous with hypnosis and many hypnotherapists use this expression in place of hypnosis.

-Because hypnotherapy aims to re-programme patterns of behaviour within the mind, enabling irrational fears, phobias, negative thoughts and suppressed emotions to be overcome, I have been able to utilise it with good effect in PLR link (past life regression).
-I also offer CBT link, as well as EFTlink in my clinical practise.
+Because hypnotherapy aims to re-programme patterns of behaviour within the mind, enabling irrational fears, phobias, negative thoughts and suppressed emotions to be overcome, I have been able to utilise it with good effect in PLR (past life regression).
+I also offer as well as EFT in my clinical practice.